-The rule t{dec} in Fig. 11 removes a line of treatment and an outgoing and incoming egde of two variable arity actors $(S_1 \text{ and } J_1)$ while respecting that constraint.
+The rule $t{dec}$ in Fig. 11 removes a line of treatment and an outgoing and incoming edge of two variable arity actors ( $S_1$ and $J_1$ ) while respecting that constraint.

 Two special cases of this generic type V are particularly useful: the split actor type S and the join actor type J, depicted in Fig. 10 (and already seen in Fig. 11).
 The split actor type S has a single input with rate q, which is also the number of its outputs whose rates are 1.
 In other words, S is a special case of V where p = 1.
 The join actor type J has p inputs with rates 1 and a single output whose rate is p.
 In other words, J is a special case of V where q = 1.
-For an actor S_k (resp.
-J_k), we note its corresponding parameter s_k (resp. j_k).
+For an actor $S_k$ (resp. $J_k$ ), we note its corresponding parameter $s_k$ (resp. $j_k$ ).
 We only use splits and joins as variable arity actors in our examples and experiments.

-Figure 10: Variable arity actor types: (a) split S and (b) join J.
+Fig. 10.
+Variable arity actor types: (a) split S and (b) join J.

 Other form of variable arity actors might be considered.
 Consider for example an actor Sum whose functionality consists in summing a collection of integer inputs.
-Such an actor could be represented as a variable arity actor returning the sum of of its inputs on its single output whereas its number of inputs could be changed freely by transformations.
+Such an actor could be represented as a variable arity actor returning the sum of its inputs on its single output whereas its number of inputs could be changed freely by transformations.
 Actually, any actor the functionality of which is defined on a list of inputs and/or outputs could be implemented as this form of variable arity actor.
-This generalization is presented in details in [11].
+This generalization is presented in details in [26].

-3.3.1 A complete RDF application
+3.4 A complete RDF application

-Fig. 11 shows an RDF application, with its initial graph G_6 , two transformation rules tr{inc} and tr{dec} , and a controller using two conditions for reconfigurations.
-This RDF application uses two variable arity actors, namely the split actor S_1 and the join actor J_1 .
-The reconfiguration controller applies the transformation rule tr{inc} as soon as the throughput of the last actor P_1 drops below a threshold value equal to 20, and the transformation rule tr{dec} as soon as the number of tokens present in the buffer from V_1 to S_1 drops below a threshold value equal to 10 and there are few data to process.
+Fig. 11 shows an RDF application, with its initial graph $G_6$ , two transformation rules $tr{inc}$ and $tr{dec}$ , and a controller using two conditions for reconfigurations.
+This RDF application uses two variable arity actors, namely the split actor $S_1$ and the join actor $J_1$ .
+The reconfiguration controller applies the transformation rule $tr{inc}$ as soon as the throughput of the last actor $O_1$ drops below a threshold value equal to 20, and the transformation rule $tr{dec}$ as soon as the number of tokens present in the buffer from $I_1$ to $S_1$ drops below a threshold value equal to 10 and there are few data to process.